Sara O'Leary

 Sara O'Leary is a Canadian writer.
 She has published fiction, children's books, plays, and reviews.
 She holds an MA in English and Creative Writing from Concordia University in Montreal and an MFA with a specialization in Screenwriting from the Program in Theatre, Film and Creative Writing at the University of British Columbia.
 Her picture book, This is Sadie, was adapted for the stage by Barbara Zinn Krieger for New York City Children's Theater.
 The production, directed and choreographed by Stephanie Klemons, was deemed "beguiling" by the New York Times.
-O'Leary also blogs about children's literature at 123oleary.

 She currently teaches at Concordia University.